-Brushing your teeth, showering, and other steps in your personal care routine can become too… routine.
+Brushing your teeth, maintaining your Occlusal Guard, showering, and other steps in your personal care routine can become too… routine.
 You can make subtle changes to your routine, such as trying a new aromatherapeutic body wash in the shower.
 The natural plant extracts in aromatherapy are known to help relieve feelings of stress and anxiety.

 When making changes to the products in your personal care routine, be aware of products that contain toxins that can be detrimental to your physical health.
 Unfortunately, both new companies (that have not yet been FDA approved) and older companies (that are experiencing recalls on products) have personal care products on the market that may be harmful to your health.